Primary tabs

 Teaching

-One to one supervision | During your research, you will work closely with a supervisor who is a specialist in your research area.
-The supervisor does not lay down a topic for research, but will offer advice and help as to the choice of a topic.
-He or she will help you draw up a plan and a timetable for the thesis, and will give you detailed feedback on your written work.
+One to one supervision | During research, the candidate will work closely with a Supervisor who is a specialist in their research area.
+The Supervisor does not lay down a topic for research but offers advice and help regarding the choice of a topic.
+They will help the candidate draw up a plan and a timetable for the thesis and will give them detailed feedback on their written work.
 The Cambridge French Section offers supervision in an exceptionally broad range of areas and there is usually more than one specialist in any given area.
 Members of the Section are specialists in areas of French-language literature, film, history, philosophy and culture from the Middle Ages to the present day.
-In addition to your supervisor, you will normally also be able to draw on the help and support of another member of the academic staff, your advisor, who may or may not be a specialist in your area, but who will be able to give general academic advice and support.
-Students may reasonably expect to see their supervisor once every two or three weeks.
-Supervisors normally take care to provide written comments on written work, and to give constructive criticism.
-There is no need for written work to be provided for every meeting: general discussion and planning are vital, too.
-The length of supervision can vary, depending on the stage a student is at and on the nature of the written work, if any, to be discussed.
-As a rule, however, such meetings generally last between 30 and 60 minutes.
-Generally, a student can expect 10–12 hours of supervisions over the course of each academic year.
-For part-time students this is 6-7 hours.
+In addition to your Supervisor, you will normally also be able to draw on the help and support of another member of the academic staff, your advisor, who may or may not be a specialist in your area, but who will be able to give general academic advice and support.
+Students might reasonably expect to see their Supervisor fortnightly or at least three times a term.
+Supervisors normally take care to provide written comments on written work and to give constructive criticism, but students should not expect actual marks.
+There is no need for written work to be provided for every meeting; general discussion and planning are vital, too.
+The length of a supervision can vary, depending on the stage a student is at and on the nature of the written work, if any, to be discussed.
+As a rule, however, such meetings last between 30 and 60 minutes.
+Generally, a student can expect 10-12 hours of supervisions over the course of each academic year.
+For part-time students, this is 6-7 hours.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |

 ---|---|